AquaQuokka/pyrew/docs/README.md

 mb.show()
 ```

-## Pyrew Multithreading Documentation
+## Pyrew Threading Documentation

-Pyrew has a built-in module for using multithreading, called `threader`.
+Pyrew has a built-in module for using threading, called `threader`.
 It is built upon the `threading` module, and is class-based.

-Here are some examples of how to make a simple multithreaded program using `threader`:
+Here are some examples of how to make a simple threaded program using `threader`:

 ### Sequential